milianileopoldo/IoT-Human-Activity-Recognition-using-ML-and-DL/README.md

-# HAR MODEL 1 : Activity Prediction & Health Insights Web App
+# Activity Prediction & Health Insights Web App

-## HAR Model 1 addresses the need for accessible and secure activity analysis.
+## Our HAR Model 1 addresses the need for accessible and secure activity analysis.

 The application leverages a Random Forest model within a user-friendly Streamlit interface to predict physical activities like Walking, Running, and Riding.
 Beyond simple classification, it offers insights into health metrics and features an integrated cryptography system.
 A custom GUI provides a clear, visual comparison between encrypted and decrypted data, effectively educating users on the practical benefits and necessity of data security.